 Fiscal Year 2013

 In the second year of the program, NIJ undertook a coordinated effort to bring together stakeholders and demonstrate the importance of the research.
 The effort culminated in a meeting of grantees and key stakeholders from federal, state and local criminal justice agencies.

 The research and evaluation goals were expanded to include six research grants targeting new questions that were brought to the table.
 NIJ identified the following areas of interest for year 2 proposals:

-- Comparative analysis of individual terrorists, mass casualty perpetrators, gang members, hate group members and/or organized criminals
+- Comparative analysis of individual terrorists, individuals who perpetrate mass casualty events, gang members, hate group members and/or organized criminals

 - Online radicalization to terrorism

 - Evaluations of promising practices